Srinath Prahlad

-Srinath Prahlad (born 8 January 1973) is a tennis player from India.
+Srinath Prahlad (born 8 January 1973) is an Indian former tennis player.
 He won two bronze medals at the 1998 Asian Games and competed in the Davis Cup.
 He reached one ATP doubles final partnering fellow Indian Saurav Panja at the 2000 Chennai Open but lost 7–5, 6–1 to Julien Boutter and Christophe Rochus.
 He started an academy named SAT Sports at Bangalore.